gmtfonseca/dom-server/README.md

-# Dom server
+#Serverless Email Sender

-Serverless and scalable backend designed to securely send emails with customers information.
+Serverless and scalable backend designed to securely send emails.

 ## Services used